dhrubo55/personal-blog/content/posts/day-57-understand-and-compare-use-case-of-random-threadlocalrandom-and-securerandom.md

 ```java
 new SplittableRandom().nextInt(1, 5)
 ```

 Generate an array of random ints in the range:

 ```java
 new SplittableRandom().ints(5, 1, 10).toArray()
 ```

 As you see this class has stream-friendly API.
 Since Java 10 was added SplittableRandom.nextBytes, so you can use it as well.
-Java 17
+Java 17 added `RandomGenerator` interface and SplittableRandom now extends that as we can see from the Figure.